arionrefat/youtube-transcript-axios/README.md

-# youtube-transcript
+# youtube-transcript-axios

-## This is a fork of youtube-transcript package using axios,did this mainly because of react-native issues
+### This is a fork of youtube-transcript package which replaces phin with axios.
+Phin causes issue in react-native as react-native doesn't include nodejs standard library

 [![npm version](https://badge.fury.io/js/youtube-transcript.svg)](https://badge.fury.io/js/youtube-transcript)